 The last few years blogging has taken over a larger part of my life and I’ve realized that I need to separate my “calendering” from my “project planning”.
 I purchased a simple calendar/planner to use JUST for keeping track of my dates/deadlines that sits next to my computer on my desk.
 After I separated the calendar from my planner, I played around with other notebook systems that I thought would work for me.
 One year I used a separate notebook for each item I was working on (i.e. one notebook for sketches, one for blogging ideas, etc).
 I found as the year went on that it became cumbersome to do it that way.

 Then I started using ONE notebook for everything, but found that my stuff got all “mixed up”.
 I would flip through it looking for a project sketch and find it in between my plans for Quilt Market.
-I would also “forget” projects that I was working on because they would get lost in between other projects in the book.
-I realized that I needed a divided notebook.
+Also, I would “forget” projects that I was working on because they would get lost in between other projects in the book.
+Soon I realized that I needed a divided notebook.
 I am very “picky” about my notebooks.
 The cover has to be sturdy enough to use it not on a table and I prefer graph paper to lined paper.
 As you can imagine there is not anything like that on the market right now.